Telenav/kivakit-extensions/kivakit-microservice/README.md

 A [*Microservice*](https://martinfowler.com/articles/microservices.html) is a small, independent cloud service providing a limited, focused API.
 The *kivakit-microservice* mini-framework makes it easy to create a microservice that has:

-- Jersey + JSON + Swagger REST interface
+- JSON Microservlet REST service

++ Swagger OpenAPI specification

 - Apache Wicket web interface

 The public API classes in this mini-framework are: